CAROL Bike 2 Review and Discount Code

 My thoughts on the scientific claims

-If CAROL instead claimed it optimised the stimulation to the anaerobic glycolysis system or boosted VO2max and increased long term EPOC then I’d find less to disagree with.
-Either way, it does something positive for your fitness! and I’m open to accepting that short intense efforts for untrained individuals are much more positively impactful than might intuitively seem to be the case.
+If CAROL instead claimed it optimised the stimulation to the anaerobic glycolysis system or boosted VO2max and increased long-term EPOC then I’d find less to disagree with.
+Either way, it does something highly positive for your fitness! and I’m open to accepting that short intense efforts for untrained individuals are much more positively impactful than might intuitively seem to be the case.

 HIIT intervals like TABATA repeat many sets of 20 seconds of intensity+10 seconds of rest, and these will progressively reduce muscle glycogen, probably totally reducing it before relying on liver-based glycogen stores.

 If muscle glycogen depletion is the goal then TABATA-like intervals obviously deliver more cumulative depletion than 2x 20-second reHIT intervals, as each rest period allows muscle glycogen levels to partly recover.
-TABATA workouts are extremely tiring.
+TABATA workouts are extremely tiring and relatively untrained individuals may need up to 4 days to properly recover from them.

 Check out these charts to see what I mean about the energy sources used as you exercise: